wmvanvliet/jocn2017/README.md

 The main data used for the analysis in the notebooks is stored in this repository as [`data.csv`](data.csv).
 In addition, some psycho-linguistic data for the stimuli is available in [`psycho_linguistic_variables.csv`](psycho_linguistic_variables.csv).

+For access to the EEG data and the N400 template, please contact [Marijn van Vliet](mailto:w.m.vanvliet@gmail.com).

 ## Notebooks

  1. [Hierarchical clustering based on N400 amplitude](clustering.ipynb)